 (1) The membership of the Commission shall comprise —

-(a) the chief executive officer of the Department, who shall be ex officio chairperson of the Commission; and
+(a) the chairperson, appointed by the Minister; and

-(b) not less than 5, nor more than 7, members appointed by the Minister,
+(b) not less than 5, nor more than 7, other members, appointed by the Minister,

 and the Minister shall cause notice of the appointments to be published in the Gazette.

-(2) Members appointed under subsection (1)(b) shall be persons who, in the opinion of the Minister, are persons of integrity, good repute and relevant experience.
+(2) Members appointed under subsection (1) shall be persons who, in the opinion of the Minister, are persons of integrity, good repute and relevant experience.

+(2A) The members of the Commission must select one of their number to be the deputy chairperson.

+(2B) If the chairperson is unable to act because of absence or incapacity, or the office of chairperson is vacant, the deputy chairperson must act in the chairperson’s place.

 (3) A quorum of the Commission shall be constituted by 4 members, unless in relation to any particular matter the Minister directs that all the members are required to be present at the meeting concerned.

 (4) Where the Minister appoints —

-(a) a person having appropriate duties in the Department to be the deputy of the chairperson, that person shall in the absence or incapacity of the chairperson act as chairperson of the Commission; or

-[(b) deleted]
+[(a), (b) deleted]

 (c) persons of repute, experience and integrity to be the respective deputies of members holding office under subsection (1)(b), those persons shall be such deputies,